Marine life of the Strait of Messina: German scientists

 The abundant presence of marine fauna in the Straits, though noted by much earlier zoologists, was first effectively publicised by the Italian scientist Anastasio Cocco (1799–1854).
 Following this, in the second half of the 19th century and the beginning of the 20th century scientists from all Europe began to visit Messina for their studies.
 Many of these came from the German universities because marine biology was limited in that country.
 The German coast is short and has a far less diverse fauna than the Mediterranean.
 It is also relatively sunless.
 It was a German zoologist August David Krohn who first defined the Strait of Messina as the "Paradise of the Zoologist".
 Research intensified in 1872 when Anton Dohrn established the Stazione Zoologica at Naples, seven days travel afar from Berlin and two by boat to Messina.
 The research was initially in taxonomy, invertebrate anatomy and biogeography, but soon involved more fundamental subjects, especially embryology, comparative embryology and evolution.
-Among the Messina scientists were August David Krohn, Eduard Rüppell, Johannes Peter Müller, Carl Friedrich Wilhelm Claus, Albert von Kölliker, Karl Gegenbaur, Ernst Haeckel, Karl Gegenbaur, Wilhelm Moritz Keferstein, Ilya Ilyich Mechnikov, Richard Hertwig and his brother Oskar, and Hermann Fol.
+Among the Messina scientists were August David Krohn, Eduard Rüppell, Johannes Peter Müller, Carl Friedrich Wilhelm Claus, Albert von Kölliker, Carl Gegenbaur, Ernst Haeckel, Wilhelm Moritz Keferstein, Ilya Ilyich Mechnikov, Richard Hertwig and his brother Oskar, and Hermann Fol.
 The University of Messina still is today a prestigious center of research into marine zoology at an international level.